PicoG/picog.github.io/getting_started.md

 Here's how to get started with PicoG.
+Don't worry, it'll be much easier, soon...

 Currently, you will need to run PicoG from source (or build the EXE from source).
 We're working an installer that will make getting started a lot easier (especially if you're just interested in using picoG and not actually contributing to the project).